There are many places to explore, right on your doorstep within Stafford Borough.

 - Go Walking (ramblers.org.uk) - You can search by area and they have a number of walks varying in length.

-- Stepping Stones is a partnership project between Stafford Borough Council and Stafford and Rural Homes with funding provided by The National Lottery Community Fund.
+- Stepping Stones is a partnership project between Stafford Borough Council and Homes Plus with funding provided by The National Lottery Community Fund.

 Share Your Own Doorstep Walks

 Inspire others in your area and create some local doorstep walks that you can share and promote.
 Please do get in touch to share your doorstep walks or if you have any questions we would love to hear from you.
 We have some useful tips to how to start creating a doorstep walk.